seqan/flexbar/README.md

 #### Examples

+In this example, reads in fastq format are trimmed based on their quality scores in Illumina version 1.8 format.
+The TAIL method trims the right end of reads until a quality score equal or higher than the threshold is reached, default 20.
+The option `--qtrim-threshold` can be used to change the score threshold.
+Remaining reads are written to the file `target.fastq` in same format as the input.

+	flexbar -r reads.fq -t target -q TAIL -qf i1.8

+Reads that are barcoded on the left end are demultiplexed by specifying a file with barcodes in fasta format.
+Reads that can be assigned to barcodes are written to separate files using file names that are based on the names of barcodes in the fasta file.

+	flexbar -r reads.fq -b barcodes.fa -be LTAIL

-In this example, reads that are barcoded on left side are demultiplexed by specifying a file with barcodes in fasta format.
-After separation of reads, given adapters are removed from the right side if they do not align before read start.
+To remove adapter sequences from single-end reads, specify a file with adapters in fasta format.
+These are removed from the right side of reads per default, if they do not align before the read start.
 The left side of reads is kept if long enough.
-Remaining reads are written to the file `target.fastq` in same format as the input.

-	flexbar -r reads.fq -t target -b brc.fa -be LTAIL -a adp.fa

-The second example shows how to trim compressed reads based on their quality scores in illumina version 1.8 format.
-Afterwards, provided adapters are removed in right trim-end mode, only if the overlap of adapter and read has at least length 5 with at most 20% errors.
+The overlap of an adapter and read must have at least length 3 with at most 20% errors in default settings.

-	flexbar -r reads.fq.gz -q TAIL -qf i1.8 -a adp.fa -ao 5 -at 0.2
+	flexbar -r reads.fq -a adapters.fa -ao 3 -at 0.2

+For paired-end libraries, specify both files with paired reads and a fasta file with adapters for removal.
+Given adapters are trimmed in right mode per default.
+Additionally, it is recommended to activate the overlap detection in case of normal paired reads.
+This increases the sensitivity by removing also very short parts of adapters if an overlap between paired reads is detected.

+	flexbar -r r1.fq -p r2.fq -a adapters.fa -ap ON

 For further examples visit the [manual](https://github.com/seqan/flexbar/wiki) page.